ragnaros1337/laravel9vue3/docs/container.md

         }

         /**
-         * Показать профиль конкретного пользователя.
+         * Show the profile for the given user.
          *
          * @param  int  $id
          * @return Response